DahnMS/nautilus-scripts/readme.md

 # DESCRIPTION
-Create parameterizeds scripts to use with nautilus context menu
+Create parameterizeds scripts to use in nautilus context menu

 ## INSTALATION
 - Add or remove scripts you need in setup.sh